- See Sri Lankan elephants

 - Tour a tea plantation in Nuwara Eliya

-- Scenic local train journey to a hill station
+- Scenic local train journey to a hill station (subject to availability)

 - Visit the Elephant Transit Home in Udawalawe